PSL1000H - Seminars in Physiology MSc

 1) Introduction to Scientific Communication Requirement:

 An introductory didactic lecture on Scientific Communication (a 2 hr session) at the Department of Physiology New Graduate Student Orientation will be mandatory for all new students.
-This seminar will be presented by Dr. Valerie Watt, title: “Scientific Communication: Presentations and Writing”.
+This seminar will be presented by Dr. Michelle French, title: “Scientific Communication: Presentations and Writing”.
 This will give practical advice on scientific writing styles and also how to present your work in public, whether as a poster or an oral presentation.
 Existing students are encouraged to attend this session, if possible, but it will not be a requirement to pass the course if you have registered in the Graduate Program prior to May 2010.

 2) Seminar attendance requirement: